near/docs/docs/3.tutorials/auction/1-basic.md

             Let's take a closer look at the macros and what they do:

             - The implementation of `Contract` is decorated with the `near` macro to declare that the methods inside of Contract can be called by the outside world.
-            - `init` has the macro `init` to denote it is an initialization function and can only be called once.
+            - `init` has the macro `init` to denote it is an initialization method meaning it can only be called once and has to be the first method to be called.
-            - `init` has the macro `private` to restrict the function to only be called by the account on which the contract is deployed.
+            - `init` has the macro `private` to restrict the method to only be called by the account on which the contract is deployed.

         </details>

     </TabItem>

 </Tabs>

-When this function is called, the caller will decide the `end_time`, `bid` will be set to one yoctoNEAR and the `bidder` will be set to the account on which the contract is deployed so that if no one bids, no one will win the auction.
+When this method is called, the caller will decide the `end_time`, `bid` will be set to one yoctoNEAR and the `bidder` will be set to the account on which the contract is deployed so that if no one bids, no one will win the auction.

 ---